jboss-developer/jboss-eap-quickstarts/servlet-security-genericheader-auth/README.md

 ### Configure the Security Domain by Manually Editing the Server Configuration File

-1. If it is running, stop the JBoss Enterprise Application Platform 6.1 server.
+1. If it is running, stop the JBoss EAP 6.1 server.
 2. Make sure you have backed up the `JBOSS_HOME/standalone/configuration/standalone.xml` file as noted in the beginning of this section.
 3. Open the `JBOSS_HOME/standalone/configuration/standalone.xml` file in an editor and locate the subsystem `urn:jboss:domain:security`.
 4. Add the following XML just before the `</security-domains>` tag: